bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cantor.md

 ### Mathematical Profile (Excerpt):
 * Georg Waldemar Cantor was born in Denmark and he was a man with a deep love of culture and the arts.
-* Georg's mother, Maria Anna Böhm, was Russian and very musical.
 * Certainly Georg inherited considerable musical and artistic talents from his parents being an outstanding violinist.
-* Georg was brought up a Protestant, this being the religion of his father, while Georg's mother was a Roman Catholic.
-* After early education at home from a private tutor, Cantor attended primary school in St Petersburg, then in 1856 when he was eleven years old the family moved to Germany.
-* Cantor's father had poor health and the move to Germany was to find a warmer climate than the harsh winters of St Petersburg.
 * At first they lived in Wiesbaden, where Cantor attended the Gymnasium, then they moved to Frankfurt.
 * Cantor studied at the Realschule in Darmstadt where he lived as a boarder.
-* However, in 1862 Cantor had sought his father's permission to study mathematics at university and he was overjoyed when eventually his father consented.
 * Cantor moved to the University of Berlin where he became friends with Hermann Schwarz who was a fellow student.
 * Cantor attended lectures by Weierstrass, Kummer and Kronecker.
 * While at Berlin Cantor became much involved with a student Mathematical Society, being president of the Society during 1864-65.